 What I liked most about this dish was that the flavours took turns demonstrating their strength in the dish.
 While the orzo, sweet potatoes, and corn weren’t very flavourful yet soft and sweet (the sweet potatoes and corn brought out a juicy sweetness), it paired perfectly with the salty and flavourful herb salsa.
 The minced capers really packed a strong punch to the dish!
 The salmon fillet was so fresh and cooked perfectly.
 In addition, the baby arugula was incredibly fresh and such a clean addition to the meal.

 Enjoy my photos of this dish!
-If you want to try this out for yourself, head to the Chef’s Plate website and then checkout with three plates of food for free!
-(Use code: #stenoodie.)
+If you want to try this out for yourself, head to the Chef’s Plate website and then checkout with four plates of food for free!
+(Use code: #freeplatesfromstenoodie.)
 As always, happy eating and cooking! 😀